resource-watch/slate/source/includes/api/_vocabulary.md

 ## Vocabulary Creation

-As it was mentioned before, it is possible to just create a new and empty vocabulary
+As was mentioned before, it is possible to just create a new and empty vocabulary

 ```shell
 curl -X POST https://api.resourcewatch.org/v1/vocabulary/vocabularyName \